-- · Make sure you remove all attached USB devices from the router before the firmware upgrade to prevent data loss. - Backup your router configuration before firmware upgrade. - Do NOT turn off the router during the firmware upgrade.
+- Make sure you remove all attached USB devices from the router before the firmware upgrade to prevent data loss. - Backup your router configuration before firmware upgrade. - · Do NOT turn off the router during the firmware upgrade.

-13. 5.
+13. 1.
 1. Online Upgrade

-1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router.

-2. When the latest firmware is available for your router, the update icon will display in the top-right corner of the page.
+- 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
+When the latest firmware is available for your router, the upgrade icon will display in the top-right corner of the page.
 Click the icon to go to the Firmware Upgrade page.

-Alternatively, you can go to Advanced > System Tools > Firmware Upgrade, and click Check for upgrade to see whether the latest firmware is released.
+Alternatively, you can go to Advanced > System > Firmware Upgrade, and click CHECK FOR UPGRADES to see whether the latest firmware is released.

-3. Focus on the Online Upgrade section, and click Upgrade.
+3. Focus on the Online Upgrade section, and click UPGRADE.